gremlin961/secure_prompt/README.md

-# secure_prompt
+# Secure Prompting
-Example of using GCP Secret Manager with LLM's
+## Example of using GCP Secret Manager with LLM's

 This code implements a FastAPI application that utilizes Vertex AI Generative Models to generate text based on an uploaded image and a prompt.